harshitha-krao21/Social-Media-Ad-Campaign-Analysis/README.md

 perform in terms of conversions?

 # Methodology:

 Data Preprocessing

 Exploratory Data Analysis (EDA)

 Clustering Analysis

 Predictive Modeling

 Optimization of Ad Spending

 Grouping Ads Based on Key Metrics

 ![image](https://github.com/user-attachments/assets/72ba6566-f96e-47fe-b235-34065e972acd)

+# Conclusion

+The ultimate outcome of this project will be actionable insights that empower XYZ Company to maximize conversions by effectively targeting high-performing ad clusters.
+Additionally, by optimizing ad spend through predictive insights, the company can allocate its budget more efficiently, ensuring that resources are focused on the most promising campaigns.This project aims to improve the return on investment (ROI) by concentrating on the most effective audience segments and ad characteristics.
+The methodologies applied throughout this analysis will provide a solid foundation for making data-driven decisions.